mikhakuv/Schrodinger_PINN/README.md

 This tool is designed to solve one-dimensional Schrödinger equations using Physics-Informed Neural Networks technology, proposed by Raissi et al [[1]](https://github.com/mikhakuv/Schrodinger_PINN/blob/main/README.md#literature).
-Illustrational usage examples can be found at [the folder](https://github.com/mikhakuv/Schrodinger_PINN/tree/main/examples).

 ## Installation
 We recommend to create new Python environment for using `Schrodinger PINN`: